anticensority/runet-censorship-bypass/README.md

-# Anti-censorship for Russia on PAC-scripts
+# Russian Anti-Censorship on PAC-Scripts

 Looking at how Russian government [distorts TV](https://therussianreader.wordpress.com/2015/11/22/russian-truckers-strike-dagestan/) and blocks [critics of Putin](http://www.reuters.com/article/2014/03/13/us-russia-internet-idUSBREA2C21L20140313), I decided to write an anti-censorship extension for Chromium before they strike me first.